 If you are interested in requesting an Outreach at your event, please use our Outreach Request form.

 The PNWHS monthly meeting is open to anyone member or not.
-Our meetings are held once a month during the school year on the second Sunday and usually have the format of a little club business, showing off animals that are available to adopt, and a guest speaker that presents a special topic of interest.
-For more information on our next upcoming meeting check out the Monthly Meeting page.
+Our meetings are held once a month during the school year on the second Sunday of each month.
+Except for the months of July, August, and January.
+Doors open at 5:30 pm, with the general meeting beginning at 6:00 pm-7:30 pm.
+During this meeting, a guest speaker will presents a special topic of interest.